 The track – in a multitude of configurations – has been a part of the Formula 1 landscape since 1950, although occasionally sharing hosting duties with Aintree and Brands Hatch.

 British fans are a parochial bunch, and this was no more apparent than during the years of ‘Mansellmania’ in the 1980s and early 1990s, where the crowds swarmed the track to celebrate his wins in 1987, 1991 and 1992.
 Damon Hill took over the mantle in the mid-1990s, and now ‘Buttonmania’ and ‘Lewisteria’ are the latest crazes, with the fans cheering their homegrown heroes.

-The track’s fast corners a serious test for drivers but there tends to be little in the way of serious carnage at Silverstone.
-However, the relocation of the start/finish straight to the other side of the circuit gave the potential for a little bit of argy-bargy between the drivers as they try to funnel their way through the opening sequence of slow corners on the first lap.
+The track’s fast corners are always a serious test for drivers and cars, but there tends to be little in the way of serious carnage at Silverstone.
+However, the relocation of the start/finish straight to the other side of the circuit has realized the potential for a little bit more argy-bargy between the drivers as they try to funnel their way through the opening sequence of slow corners on the first lap.

 The Form Guide

-This weekend’s round of our 2013 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your predictions for the 2013 British Formula 1 Grand Prix right up until five minutes before qualifying!
+Round 9 of the 2014 RichardsF1.com F1 Predictions Competition is now open for business, and you can enter and edit your British Grand Prix predictions right up until five minutes before qualifying!

 - which driver will win pole position and the race

 - which two teams will earn the best finishes in the race